hesenhuseynov/BakuKitabEviBookShelfter/README.md

 - **Swagger**: A tool for API documentation, providing an interactive interface for exploring and testing the API endpoints.
 - **Google OAuth 2.0**: A secure user authentication protocol using Google’s OAuth 2.0 for seamless sign-in and authorization.
 - **JWT (JSON Web Tokens)**: For secure token-based authentication and authorization between the server and client.
+  ## 🛠️ Project Setup

+To get the project up and running locally, follow these steps:

+### Prerequisites
+Before you begin, ensure you have the following installed:

+- **.NET 8 SDK**: The latest version of the .NET SDK for building and running the application.
+- **SQL Server** (or another compatible database): Required for database storage and operations.
+- **Google Cloud account**: You'll need a Google Cloud account for integrating cloud services like storage, authentication, etc.